 We have seen two typical outcomes of the Reverse Martingale strategy in Roulette above.
 As you can imagine, studying thousands of outcomes like that (one by one) would take a very long time and be rather confusing.
 So here is a better way.
 The following figures show you several runs at once, for the same base bet.

-There are several interesting parametersOpens in a new tab. to study:
+There are several interesting parameters to study:

-• the amount of cash the player has in the beginning
+- the amount of cash the player has in the beginning

-• the number of steps in the progression, which they have restricted themselves to
+- the number of steps in the progression, which they have restricted themselves to

-• which variant of Roulette is played (European or American), or whether or not we ignore the house edge completely
+- which variant of Roulette is played (European or American), or whether or not we ignore the house edge completely

-• what the table maximum is, if there is one (which there always is in a real casino).
+- what the table maximum is, if there is one (which there always is in a real casino).

 Let’s start off with a starting amount of 100 $, the base bet is 10 $, and we go up to 4 steps in the progression before resetting.
 For European Roulette without a table limit, we get the following for 100 simulated players playing up to 40 rounds of Roulette (which is roughly an hour):